 For more information, see the Calculus Preparation and Placement page on the Department of Mathematics website.

 Starting at an earlier course than indicated by AP/IB credit will generally result in loss of hours of AP/IB credit.
-A student with questions about potentially losing AP/IB credit should speak with his or her CASPAR adviser or with Professor John Rafter, the Director of Undergraduate Studies for Mathematics, or Professor Jakayla Robbins, the Assistant Director of Undergraduate Studies for Mathematics.
+A student with questions about potentially losing AP/IB credit should speak with their CASPAR adviser or with Professor John Rafter, the Director of Undergraduate Studies for Mathematics, or Professor Jakayla Robbins, the Assistant Director of Undergraduate Studies for Mathematics.

 Effective Fall 2015, Vanderbilt University has introduced a new course catalog numbering scheme.
 For assistance with the translation between old (3-digit) and new (4-digit) numbers, please consult the